ceph/calamari-clients/dashboard/README.md

 1. app:fullscreen -> transition to workbench
 2. app:dashboard -> transition back to dashboard
-3. app.graph -> transition to graphs
+3. app:graph -> transition to graphs

 Application contains the handlers which manage leaving and entering the edges of the graph.